Sep 01, 2023

-Fret not if your website is suddenly not available, that doesn’t mean you should start panicking.
+If your website is suddenly not available, that doesn’t mean you should start panicking.
 One of the most common causes is incorrect DNS records.
 In this tutorial, we’ll be discussing how to check the A record of your DNS and whether or not they’re correctly pointing to your hosting provider.
 So, you can get your website back in no time!

 Finding Out the Correct A Record Value on Your hPanel

 An A record is your domain’s IP address.
 It is used to resolve your domain name to the host server.
 Therefore, the browser can retrieve your database and display your website content whenever you visit your domain.
 So, it’s important to make sure your domain has the same IP address as the one provided by the hosting company.

 First thing first, you need to get the correct A record value.
 In Hostinger, you can do so by accessing your hosting control panel.
 Then, you’ll see your host IP address on the left sidebar.
 Feel free to contact customer support if you cannot find that on your hPanel.

 Checking Your Current A Record Value

 See your current domain’s A record value through your domain control panel and computer console.

 Once you’re logged in to Hostinger’s hPanel, head over to the Domains section.
 Then, access your domain manager by clicking the Manage button on the domain you’re about to check.